d-fine/Dataland/.github/pull_request_template.md

   - [ ] It's verified that this version actually is the one deployed (check gitinfo for branch name and commit id!)
   - [ ] The new feature is manually used/tested/observed on dev server
   - [ ] All implemented Social Logins have been tested manually in the UI
-- [ ] Ifabcde any work on the UI is to be merged, those changes were also documented in the Figma
+- [ ] Ifabcdef any work on the UI is to be merged, those changes were also documented in the Figma